-Policy 1.2 Adequate Sites: The City of Soledad shall ensure adequate vacant and underutilized land suitably zoned and prepared for residential development and/or redevelopment is available to continue to meet the City's housing need as identified by AMBAG, both within the existing city boundaries and in newly annexed areas proposed for development.
+Policy 1.2 Adequate Sites: The City of Soledad shall ensure the availability of adequate vacant and underutilized land to meet the City's housing need, as identified by AMBAG, both within the existing city boundaries and in newly annexed areas proposed for development.
+This land shall be suitably zoned and prepared for residential development and/or redevelopment.